SwissTonyStark/GameMindsDT/README.md

 In addition, the Decision Transformer introduces a unique approach to handle sequence order.
 An **embedding of each timestep** is generated and added to each token.
 Since each timestep includes states, actions, and return-to-go, the traditional positional encoding can’t be applied because it won’t guarantee the actual order.
 Once the input is tokenized, it is passed as input to a **decoder-only transformer** (GPT).

+In the following block, we can see the pseudocode from the Decision Trasnformer paper.
+It basically describes the implementation about the DT, and a possible train and eval loop:

 ```python
 # Algorithm 1 Decision Transformer Pseudocode (for continuous actions)